ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Adapter for JDBC User's Manual.md

 This indicates the number of retry attempts if an error occurs when applying to records.

-Note that XLog containing LOB data is excluded from retries if an error occurs.
+However, XLogs, including LOB data, are excluded from the retry target in case of an error.

 -   Default Value: 0